test-stack/cheese/docs/introduction/motivation.md

 From the beginning the company doesn't know what all needs and comes on gradually.
 It's a very long way and very expensive.
 On the way is a very much blind trails.
 Our goal is, show how to easily it's possible start with testing, exactly E2E testings.

 Test stack is group of recommended tools and testing methodologies.
-Pomůžeme vám psaní testů správně, a vyhodnocení výsledků. **Let's go! :-)**
+We will help you correct writing tests and evaluation of results. **Let's go! :-)**